JuliaSpace/SatelliteToolbox.jl/docs/src/man/earth/geomagnetic_field_models.md

 end
 ```

-Currently, there is only the IGFR model in this toolbox to compute the Earth
+Currently, there is two models in this toolbox to compute the Earth geomagnetic
-geomagnetic field.
+field: the IGFR model and the simplified dipole model.

 ## IGRF v12